The ultimate guide on how to find the right therapist for you

 Dialectical behavior therapy (DBT)

 Dialectical behavior therapy, or DBT, is an off-shoot of cognitive behavioral therapy that has grown increasingly popular over the years.
 Dialectical behavioral therapy was originally designed to help people diagnosed with borderline personality disorder.
 Its main goals are to teach people how to live in the moment, develop healthy ways to cope with stress, regulate their emotions, and improve their relationships with others.
-Dialectical behavior therapy has evolved to become an evidence-based approach to treat a variety of mental health conditions and presentations.
+Dialectical behavior therapy has evolved to become an evidence-based approach to treat a variety of mental health conditions and presentations, such as eating disorders and self-harm.

 Dialectical behavioral therapy offers a structured way for people to frame their experiences and deal with mood and emotion regulation issues, whether it's depression, anxiety, impulsivity, etc. It integrates structured elements from cognitive behavioral therapy and adds mindfulness and other skills that are particularly effective with managing stressful situations and interpersonal dynamics.